ron-s/Hack_O_DjangoREST_Tut/filtering/README.md

 ```Python
 url(r'^songsquery/', views.ExampleView.as_view()),
 ```
-You can see that the only real difference with this URL is that there isn't a ```$``` character matching the end of a string present.
+You can see that the only real difference with this URL and the others we used in the first class is that there isn't a ```$``` character matching the end of a string present.
 As a result the Regex pattern will accept any characters after the ```songsquery/``` endpoint and pass them to the view.

 A user would pass in a querystring argument by adding a ```?``` and then the ```name=value``` of what they are trying to pass to the view at the end of the URL.
 For example: ```https://example.com/songsquery/?year=1997``` would pass the ```year``` variable with the value of 1997.